kalwalt/kalwalt.github.io/pages/artworks.md

 layout: page
 title: Abstract art | Artworks about Kalwalt alias Walter Perdan visual artist.
 permalink: /artworks/
-section: Artworks
+section: artworks
-description: 'Some Kalwalt's alias Walter Perdan Artworks.
+description: "Some Kalwalt's alias Walter Perdan Artworks.
 His works is mainly focused on abstract art.
- For an exaustive list of artworks go to the attached link.'
+For an exaustive list of artworks go to the attached link."
 lang: en_GB
 intro_paragraph: '## Introduction

-  In this page briefly i will introduce you to my artistic research and i
-	will explain some fields in which i like to express with.
+  In this page briefly i will introduce you to my artistic research and i will explain some fields in which i like to express with.
 It does not want to be an exhaustive explanation but rather a quick review of my main fields of expression.
   For a deeper understanding of my artworks and a better fruition of them, i suggest a visit to my official artistic website.'
 ---
 ## Painting
 <a href="https://www.walterperdan.com/en/artworks/painting/2018-painting/eterno-dilemma-en" ><amp-img
-  src="/assets/images/Eterno_dilemma_abstract_painting_kalwalt.jpg"
+  src="/assets/images/uploads/Eterno_dilemma_abstract_painting_kalwalt.jpg"
    alt="L'Eterno dilemma - abstract painting by Kalwalt" width="600px" height="600px" layout="responsive"></a>

 I like the abstract art and the surreal art, my paintings reflect this my enjoyment.